mplaine/analyzing-job-postings-with-sql/README.md

 Insights:

-- **Experience:** Senior-level Data Scientists ($154K), Data Engineers ($146K), and Data Analysts ($114K) enjoy average yearly salaries that are 12-21% higher than those of their less seasoned peers, underscoring the importance of experience and skills in data science.
+- **Experience:** Senior-level Data Scientists ($154K), Data Engineers ($146K), and Data Analysts ($114K) enjoy average yearly salaries that are 12-21% higher than those of their less seasoned peers, underscoring the importance of experience in data science.
-- **Skills:** Roles demanding a diverse set of skills, such as Data Scientist, Data Engineer, and Machine Learning Engineer are generally associated with higher annual salaries.
+- **Skills:** Roles demanding a diverse set of skills such as Data Scientist, Data Engineer, and Machine Learning Engineer are generally associated with higher annual salaries.

 ### 5. What are the most in-demand skills for Data Analysts and Data Engineers in Finland?